Car Review

 What's the verdict?

-Pore too much over its curious tech spec and you might tie yourself in knots – so instead simply embrace a wilfully different car that’s meticulously engineered, interesting to look at and precise to drive.
+Pore too much over its curious tech spec and you might tie yourself in knots – Honda has carved something fun out of the prohibitive, emissions-hating rulebook, and for that it deserves immense credit.
+So just embrace it for being willfully different, as well as meticulously engineered, interesting to look at and precise to drive.

 The Rivals